BeyondATC/BeyondATC_Wiki/docs/knowledge-base/airport-sop.md

 While BeyondATC SOPs are designed to closely mirror real-world procedures, there are a few limitations to keep in mind:

 - **Live ATC decisions** can change runway usage in real life on short notice due to traffic volume, noise abatement, runway closures, or airspace coordination.
 BeyondATC does not currently replicate those operational decisions dynamically.
-- **Weather modeling** in BeyondATC relies on available METAR data and simplified interpretation.
+- **Weather modeling** in BeyondATC relies on available METAR data and simplified interpretation, within the limitation of the data that is available.
 Real controllers might anticipate wind shifts or apply runway changes more proactively.
 - **Runway preferences** may vary between airlines, time slots, or for sequencing efficiency.
 BeyondATC uses standardized logic, not airline-specific procedures.
-- **Special operations** like parallel departures, SID/STAR preferences, or deicing constraints are not yet dynamically modeled.
+- **Special operations** like runway attribution according to the departure/arrival direction are currently not supported.

-**These SOP flows are a best-effort simulation of reality, optimized for a smooth user experience and realistic traffic flow—but they won’t always match what’s happening at the actual airport in real time.**
+**These SOP flows are a best-effort simulation of reality, optimized for a smooth user experience and realistic traffic flow — but they won’t always match what’s happening at the actual airport in real time.** Keep in mind that the goal of BeyondATC is to provide a realistic experience within the simulator's constraints, rather than replicate real-time airport operations, where ATC controllers make decisions based on a much broader range of factors.

-If you believe a SOP is wrong or could be improved, please share your log file and suggestion in [our support channel on Discord](https://discord.com/channels/1082413096045391915/1323284831550836838). **Please note that without a log file, we won't be able to review your suggestion**.
+If you believe a SOP is wrong or could be improved, please share your log file and suggestion in [our support channel on Discord](https://discord.com/channels/1082413096045391915/1323284831550836838). **Please note that without a log file, we won't be able to review your suggestion/bug report**.

 ## List of airports with custom operations